PROFESSIONAL DEVELOPMENT

 To find more information on Unified English Braille Code, please visit the BANA UEB webpage.

-Coursework Leading to Certification as Teacher of the Visually Impaired
+Coursework Leading to Certification as a TVI and O&M

 Training and Certification (undergraduate and graduate)